Rakshit244/-Task-1-Data-Cleaning-Preprocrssing-Rakshit-Sharma-/README.md

 ## Key Insights

-* Multiple columns contained missing values that required preprocessing.
+* Data types were refined to improve analytical accuracy.
-* The **Cabin** column had a high percentage of null values and was removed.
+* The Age column had multiple null entries.
-* Duplicate records were identified and eliminated.
+* A vast majority of the Cabin entries were missing.
-* Data types were optimized to improve analysis efficiency.
+* All duplicate records were removed.
-* Overall dataset quality and consistency improved significantly after preprocessing.
+* The resultent dataset is more refined and consistent making it reay for furthur analysis.

 ---